 by Kelly Riggs

 A week rarely goes by that I don’t encounter bad customer service somewhere.
 I suspect most people could make the same claim.
 It’s increasingly difficult to find companies that are focused on providing genuinely exceptional service.
+While I know some businesses use something like data preparation to improve their customer services, there are some that don’t use that.

 Question: Do you know what all those companies with inadequate customer service have in common?
 Answer: They claim that customer service is one of their priorities or values.
 In fact, if you asked them about their service they would insist it’s very good.